 For instance, you may know that someone read an article about Morocco on a news site.
 Let’s say you’ve used third-party data from that publisher’s site to target them for a cruise around the Mediterranean.
 In such a case, you might end up wasting ad impressions on someone who just liked one picture in the article.

-But targeting a visitor to your travel agency site who had viewed three offers for trips to North Africa and subsequently booked a trip with your agency last year would yield better results.
+But there is a better approach.
+Say a visitor to your site viewed three offers for trips to North Africa and subsequently booked a trip to Morocco.
+Targeting that visitor will yield better results.

 Read more about applying first-party data in: First-party data marketing: 3 powerful use cases